-Twelve regional Federal Reserve Banks conduct much of the Federal Reserve System’s day-to-day operations.
+Twelve regional Federal Reserve Banks carry out much of the System’s day-to-day operations.

-The Fed includes 12 regional Federal Reserve Banks which carry out much of the System’s day-to-day operations.
-The Reserve Banks, also known as district banks, are nongovernmental organizations, set up similarly to private corporations, but operated in the public interest.
-The districts are headquartered in Boston, New York, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas, and San Francisco.
-Reserve Bank branches are located in 24 other cities.
+The Fed includes 12 regional Federal Reserve Banks that carry out much of the System’s day-to-day operations.
+These Reserve Banks, also known as district banks, are organized as a special type of not-for profit organization operating in the public interest.
+The 12 districts are headquartered in Boston, New York, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas, and San Francisco.
+Branches of the Reserve Banks are located in 24 other cities.

 Federal Open Market Committee

-The Federal Open Market Committee is the Fed’s monetary policymaking body.
-The FOMC has 12 voting members, including the seven members of the Board of Governors and a rotating group of five Reserve Bank presidents.
-The Board of Governors chairman serves also as chairman of the FOMC.
-The Federal Reserve Bank of New York serves as Vice Chair of the FOMC.
-The NY Fed is directly involved in carrying out monetary policy operations, so its president serves as a permanent voting member and vice chairman of the FOMC.
-The 11 other Reserve Bank presidents serve one-year terms as voting members on a rotating basis.
-All 12 presidents participate in FOMC meetings, whether or not they are current voting members.
+The Federal Open Market Committee (FOMC) is the Fed’s monetary policy-making body.
+The FOMC has 12 voting members, including all seven members of the Board of Governors and a rotating group of five Reserve Bank presidents.
+The Chair of the Board of Governors also serves as Chair of the FOMC.
+The president of the Federal Reserve Bank of New York serves as Vice Chair of the FOMC.
+The NY Fed is directly involved in carrying out monetary policy operations, so its president has a permanent vote on the FOMC.
+The other 11 Reserve Bank presidents serve one-year terms as voting members on a rotating basis.
+All 12 Reserve Bank presidents participate in FOMC meetings, whether or not they are current voting members.

 The FOMC holds eight regularly scheduled meetings a year in Washington, D.C.
 For each session, economists at the Board of Governors and the Reserve Banks analyze regional, national, and international economic and financial conditions.
-On the final day of each meeting, monetary policy is put to a vote.
+On the final day of each FOMC meeting, monetary policy actions are put to a vote.
 Following the meeting, the FOMC issues a written statement.
 Each statement describes how the committee views economic conditions, policy actions, and guidance on the possible future course of policy.
 Three weeks following each FOMC meeting, detailed minutes are released.
 The minutes include descriptions of the Committee’s views on economic conditions and the reasons for policy decisions.
 Following a five-year holding period, the actual transcripts of each FOMC meeting are also released.

 There are also two additional entities within the Fed that were established in 2010 as a result of the Dodd-Frank Act.
-The Consumer Financial Protection Bureau will operate autonomously within the Fed to write and enforce rules that protect consumers in financial matters.
-In addition, the Reserve Banks and Board of Governors will establish an Office of Minority and Women Inclusion charged with increasing workforce diversity, enhancing involvement with minority- and women-owned businesses, and assessing the diversity policies of the financial institutions the Fed oversees.
+The Consumer Financial Protection Bureau is an autonomous agency operating within the Fed that protects consumers in financial matters.
+The Office of Minority and Women Inclusion is charged with stepping up the Fed’s involvement with minority- and women-owned businesses and reviewing the diversity and inclusion policies of the financial institutions the Fed oversees.